Polish Dual Nationality

 Another way of becoming a Polish citizen is by full adoption (until reaching the age of 16).

-If you already live in Poland, you can be recognized as a Polish citizen in several different ways.
+If you already live in Poland, you can be recognised as a Polish citizen in several different ways.
 For example, according to Article 30 of Polish Citizenship Act, you become a Polish citizen if you live in Poland for at least 3 years, you have a permission for a permanent stay or permission for long term stay as an EU Citizen.
 On the top of that, you need to have stable and steady source of income and a legal title to property.
 The same situation occurs, if you live in Poland for at least 2 years and are married for at least 3 years to Polish citizen or have no citizenship.

 But is it possible to become a Polish citizen when you live in the UK and do not have plans of moving to Poland?
 The simple answer is: Yes, it is.
 Although, several requirements must be fulfilled.